server-os/server-image/README.md

-While there are multiple repositories that make up the server image, if you're in doubt about where to file a bug or just are uncertain, please file it on the [Server OS live issue tracker](https://github.com/server-os/server-image/issues) and we'll help from there.
+While there are multiple repositories that make up the server image, if you're in doubt about where to file a bug or just are uncertain, please file it on the [ServerOS live issue tracker](https://github.com/server-os/server-image/issues) and we'll help from there.
 It's more important that the bug is recorded and we can work on solving it than it end up in the right location.

-# Components of Server OS
+# Components of ServerOS

-Server OS is made up of several different components.
+ServerOS is made up of several different components.
 These components are:

 ## server-image

 The [server-image](https://github.com/server-os/server-image)
-repository is the root of Server OS.
-It has logic for how to build all of the different components that make up Server OS and has components that are specific to the Server OS image environment.
+repository is the root of ServerOS.
+It has logic for how to build all of the different components that make up ServerOS and has components that are specific to the ServerOS image environment.
 For example, it has tools like `vmadm` and `imgadm`.

 ## illumos

 The [illumos](https://github.com/server-os/illumos)
 repository is the core of the operating system.
-It represents Server OS's child of [illumos-gate](https://github.com/illumos/illumos-gate).
+It represents ServerOS's child of [illumos-gate](https://github.com/illumos/illumos-gate).
 This has the core kernel, libraries, and user commands.

 The illumos-joyent code can be found in the server-image tree under `projects/illumos`.
-The Server OS build only supports using illumos-joyent and not stock illumos-gate.
+The ServerOS build only supports using illumos-joyent and not stock illumos-gate.

 ## illumos-extra